Summary

 Go to the Microsoft Product Terms website,

-Select the "Enterprise Agreement" program in the licensing program drop-down selector,
+Select the "Enterprise Agreement" programme in the licensing programme drop-down selector,

-Select your Agreement Effective Date (or the nearest preceding date) in the date selector,
+Select your Effective Date (or the nearest preceding date) in the date selector,

 If you need to download the terms, use the Print button on the same menu and save the result as a PDF.